Body Image

 Body image is an important part of self-esteem for children, too.
 The way a child views how they look, such as weight, height, facial features, physical maturation, race and even abilities can affect how they value themselves.

-Unfortunately, media images - and to a certain extent Canadian society - promotes thin and perfectly proportioned bodies as measures of success and happiness.
+Unfortunately, media images - and to a certain extent Western society - promotes thin and evenly proportioned bodies as measures of success and happiness.
 Children pick up on these cues as much as we do.
 These cues are reinforced if we are constantly worried about our own weight around our children.

 For Further Information